-Due to a recent court ruling every Michigan voter who offers to vote in the polls must comply with the requirement by showing picture identification or signing an affidavit attesting that he or she is not in possession of picture identification.
+Due to a court ruling every Michigan voter who offers to vote in the polls must comply with the requirement by showing picture identification or signing an affidavit attesting that he or she is not in possession of picture identification.
 (See MCL 158.523 for picture identification requirement)

 Voters with picture identification:

 Voters can satisfy the picture identification requirement by showing a Michigan driver's license or a Michigan personal identification card.
 Voters who do not possess either document may show an approved picture identification as long as they are current; please see below.